josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/1-the-reducer-pattern.md

 reducer = (previousState, action) => nextState
 ```

-Now you may not exactly be *lining down the block* just to learn about this programming construct but trust me, it's really cool!
-Reducers are really helpful for managing state and keeping things organized in larger React apps.
+Now you may not exactly be *lining down the block just to* learn about this programming construct, but trust me -- reducers are pretty cool!
+Very helpful for managing state and keeping things organized in larger React apps.

 ## Data types in JavaScript
 In Javascript there are several "primitive types" (e.g., `Number`, `String`, `Boolean`), each of which stores a value of a fixed size in memory.
 For example, a Number type is always exactly 8 bytes of data, to store a 64-bit floating point value.